cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

       alternative_names: [((internal_ip))]
 ```

-### Step 2: Recreate all VMs, for each deployment. {: #step-2}
+### Step 2: Recreate all the VMs, for each deployment. {: #step-2}

-VMs need to be recreated in order to receive new certificates generated from the new Blobstore CA being rotated in.
-If not recreated, agents will continue to attempt communication with the blobstore, which sends a certificate signed by the new CA. The agent cannot verify the certificate with the old CA.
+The VMs need to be recreated in order to receive the new certificates generated from the new Blobstore CA being rotated in.
+If the VMs are not recreated, the agents they contain will not be able to communicate with the blobstore since they will not trust the new CA used to sign the blobstore's certificate.
 ```shell
 $ bosh -d deployment-name recreate
 ```